 The Welcome Offer

-The great news starts with the welcome offer where the $200 bonus is essentially free cash (assuming you never carry a balance and get charged interest) which can be earned relatively easily (it only requires $500 of spending) and while earning a fantastic rate of return.
+The great news starts with the welcome offer where the $200 bonus could be considered free cash (assuming you never carry a balance and get charged interest) which can be earned relatively easily (it only requires $500 of spending) and while earning a fantastic rate of return.

-If you happen to have the Chase Sapphire Preferred Card, the Chase Sapphire Reserve Card, or the Ink Business Preferred Card (review) the $200 bonus can be taken as 20,000 Ultimate Rewards Points which I value at $300 (more on this below).
+If you happen to have the Chase Sapphire Preferred Card (review), the Chase Sapphire Reserve Card (review), or the Ink Business Preferred Card (review) the $200 bonus can be taken as 20,000 Ultimate Rewards Points which I value at $300 (more on this below).

 The Rates Of Return